Training Patching and Security Updates

 Answer: Gaining Access

 Account Lockout: One of the most common ways that hackers navigate through networks is by using compromised accounts.
 When suspicious activity is logged on an account, that account can be deactivated, frustrating the hacker’s attempts.
-It can be inconvenient to the user in the event of a false alarm, but if an account lockout prevents a major breach, it’s worth it.
+It can be inconvenient to the user in the event of a false alarm, but if an account lockout prevents a significant breach, it’s worth it.

 Anti-Spam: Nobody likes receiving spam, and I’m not talking about the canned meat.
 Spam isn’t just annoying: spam can contain attachments or links to malware that can infect your device.
 Anti-spam techniques aim to filter out as much spam as possible.
 However, anti-spam is not perfect, and can accidentally flag real emails as spam.
-Some sites or domains are known sources of spam, and can be blocked.
-The actual content of the emails can also be scanned for suspicious wordage which may indicate that it is spam.
+Some sites or domains are known sources of spam and can be blocked.
+The actual content of the emails can also be scanned for suspicious wordage, which may indicate that it is spam.

 Mantraps: A common social engineering technique is piggy-backing: following a user through a security door and going through before the door is closed.
 Mantraps are the security solution to this: a mantrap is a small space in-between two security doors which traps the person entering the space until they authenticate their identity.
 After the person enters the first security door, it will close behind them, trapping them in until they use their key to open the second door.
-The walls are usually see-through or glass: if someone gets stuck in a mantrap, its going to be obvious to everyone around.
+The walls are usually see-through or glass: if someone gets stuck in a mantrap, it’s going to be obvious to everyone around.

 Multi-Factor Authentication: Passwords are just one way to verify a user’s identity.
 Authentication can be broken down into three categories: something you know, something you have, and something you know.
 Passwords are an example of something you know.
 Keycards and phones are an example of something you have.
 Your fingerprints are an example of something you are.
 By combining different methods of authentication, account security increases exponentially.

 Vulnerability Assessments: Vulnerability assessments are all about identifying and understanding the risks in a system.
 The more important the system, the more important it is to perform a vulnerability assessment.
 Consider a power plant: consider how many people rely on that power plant’s systems for power.
 A vulnerability assessment would involve figuring out all the things that could go wrong in that power plant, and all the different consequences that could happen as a result of those risks.
-Once risks have been identified, quantified, and prioritized, it is time to implement security controls to manage with those risks.
+Once risks have been identified, quantified, and prioritized, it is time to implement security controls to manage those risks.

 User Awareness Training: One of the most common ways that hackers gain access to a system is through mistakes made by uninformed users.
 Every year, countless employees fall for social engineering techniques, such as phishing emails, and download malware onto their system.
 By training users to be aware of common pitfalls and tactics used by hackers, the risks of getting owned can be drastically reduced.

-Access Control Policies: It is important for a company to make sure that only authorized users are logging in and users their systems, and that each user only has exactly amount of power on those systems they need to do their jobs.
+Access Control Policies: It is important for a company to make sure that only authorized users are logging in and users their systems and that each user only has an exact amount of power on those systems they need to do their jobs.
 Access control policies might include how user accounts are created, updated, and deleted.
 For example, if Bob is a system administrator leaves the company, there should be company policy that states that his account should be deactivated before the day he officially leaves the company.

-Remote Access Policies: These days, more and more employees are telecommuting to work instead driving down to the office.
+Remote Access Policies: These days, more and more employees are telecommuting to work instead of driving down to the office.
 How do these users access the company network from home?
 Usually, they use a VPN, a virtual private network, which allows them to access the company network from home as if they were actually there.

 However, a VPN raises immediate security questions: who can use the VPN, what users can do through a VPN, and how to prevent hackers from abusing the VPN.
-Remote access polices are meant to answer all these questions and define how the VPN is to be configured and used.
+Remote access policies are meant to answer all these questions and define how the VPN is to be configured and used.